This is the multi-page printable view of this section. Click here to print.

 You can create and use the Microsoft SQL Server (DBaaS) service from the Samsung Cloud Platform Console.

-To create Microsoft SQL Server (DBaaS), follow the steps below.
+To create a Microsoft SQL Server (DBaaS), follow the steps below.

-- Click the Microsoft SQL Server(DBaaS) Create button on the Service Home page.
-You will be taken to the Microsoft SQL Server(DBaaS) Create page.
+- On the Service Home page, click the Microsoft SQL Server(DBaaS) Create button.
+2. Go to the Microsoft SQL Server(DBaaS) Create page.

-Category Required or notDetailed description Image Version Required Provide version list of Microsoft SQL Server (DBaaS) Table.
-Microsoft SQL Server (DBaaS) Image and version selection items - Service Information Input Enter or select the required information in the area.
+Category required statusDetailed description Image version Required Provide a list of Microsoft SQL Server (DBaaS) versions Table.
+Microsoft SQL Server (DBaaS) Image and version selection options - In the Service Information Input area, enter or select the required information.

-Cluster Name Required Cluster name composed of DB servers - Enter using English letters, 3 to 20 characters
+Cluster name Required Cluster name of DB servers - Enter in English using 3 to 20 characters

 - A cluster is a unit that groups multiple servers

-Service Type > Planned Compute Select Status of resources with Planned Compute set - In Use: Number of resources with Planned Compute set that are currently in use
+Service Type > Planned Compute Select Status of resources with Planned Compute configured - In Use: Number of resources with Planned Compute configured that are currently in use

-- Create Planned Compute Service: Go to the Planned Compute service application page
+- Create Planned Compute Service: Navigate to the Planned Compute service application page

-Service Type > Block Storage Required Block Storage settings used by DB according to purpose - Basic OS: Area where the DB engine is installed
+Service Type > Block Storage required Block Storage settings used by the DB according to purpose - Basic OS: Area where the DB engine is installed

 - DATA: Storage area for table data, archive files, etc.

-- Select the storage type and then enter the capacity (refer to Block Storage Creation for details on each Block Storage type)
+- Select a storage type and then enter the capacity (see Block Storage 생성하기 for details on each Block Storage type)

 - SSD: High‑performance general volume